abishek-ctrl/100-days-of-code/README.md

 Day 60: Continued Data Analytics Course.

-Day 61:More on Keras functions.
+Day 61: More on Keras functions.

-Day 62:Revised on Abdul Bari playlist.
+Day 62: Revised on Abdul Bari playlist.

 Day 63: Watched lectures on heaps.

+Day 64: Solved 4 problems on Starters 96.

 For a detailed log of each day's activities, check out the [log.md](log.md) file.